sunfounder/picar-x/docs/source/python/python_start/py_servo_adjust.rst

 So here we need to set all the servo angles to 0° and then install them, so that the servo angle is in the middle, no matter which direction to turn.

-It is recommended that you :ref:`py_calibrate` after assembling it.
-The servo angle will be tilted due to possible deviations during assembly or limitations of the servo itself, so you can get the servo to a perfect state by calibrating it, usually the calibration angle is -5~5°.

-But if the deviation angle is too big, you still have to go back to this section to set the servo angle to 0°, and then follow the instructions to reassemble the car.

 #.
 To ensure that the servo has been properly set to 0°, first insert the servo arm into the servo shaft and then gently rotate the rocker arm to a different angle.
 This servo arm is just to allow you to clearly see that the servo is rotating.

     .. image:: img/servo_arm.png